TryGhost/Themes/packages/wave/README.md

 # Wave

-A clean, minimalist theme featuring a light and dark mode.
-Launch your online publications with flair.
+A theme dedicated to podcasters and bloggers.
+Embrace your creativity with ease.
 Completely free and fully responsive, released under the MIT license.

 **Demo: https://wave.ghost.io**